FK Budućnost Podgorica: Period 1992–2006

-After the breaking of SFR Yugoslavia, Montenegro stayed in federation with Serbia, in the successor state called FR Yugoslavia.
-So, FK Budućnost became a member of the new top-tier competition—the FR Yugoslavia First League.
+After the breakup of Yugoslavia, Montenegro stayed in the federation with Serbia, in the successor state called FR Yugoslavia.
+So, FK Budućnost became a member of the new top-tier competition, the FR Yugoslavia First League.

-Until the end of the 90s, First League had two groups (A and B) and FK Budućnost played the majority of seasons in the higher one.
+Until the end of the 1990s, the First League had two groups (A and B).
+Budućnost played the majority of the seasons in the higher group.

-FK Budućnost had its first success in the new football system in 1994–95.
-They finished as a champion of First B League and gained participation in international competitions.
-In the playoffs for UEFA competitions, Budućnost played against Vojvodina; the winner took the spot in the UEFA Cup and were defeated in the UEFA Intertoto Cup.
+FK Budućnost had its first success in the new football league in 1994–95.
+They finished as the champions of the B League and gained participation in international competitions.
+In the playoffs for UEFA competitions, Budućnost played against Vojvodina; the winner took the spot in the UEFA Cup while the losers took place in the UEFA Intertoto Cup.
 While FK Budućnost won the first game in Podgorica (3–1), Vojvodina won 5–2 in Novi Sad, so Budućnost played in the 1995 UEFA Intertoto Cup.
-They finished fourth in Group 7, so didn't qualify for further stages.
+They finished fourth in Group 7, so they did not qualify for further stages.
 FK Budućnost won an away game against Tervis Pärnu (3–1), but were defeated by Bayer in Leverkusen.
-As Podgorica City Stadium didn't meet new UEFA rules, they played home games against Nea Salamis (1–1) and OFI Crete (3–4) in Belgrade.
+As Podgorica City Stadium did not meet new UEFA rules, they played home games against Nea Salamis (1–1) and OFI (3–4) in Belgrade.

-At the beginning of 2000, FK Budućnost performances were weaker, so they were relegated after season 2000–01.
-Budućnost lost the battle against Rad, so they were moved to lower rank after the 26 consecutive seasons spent in top-tier.
+At the beginning of 2000, FK Budućnost performances got weaker, as a result they were relegated after season 2000–01.
+Budućnost lost the battle against Rad, so they were relegated to the Second League after 26 consecutive seasons spent in the top-tier.

-Another surprise came during the next two seasons, when FK Budućnost failed to gain a quick promotion to First League.
-Finally, promotion came after the 2003–04 Second League edition, when FK Budućnost with a young, homegrown team, dominated in competition.
+Another surprise came during the following two seasons, when FK Budućnost failed to gain a quick promotion to First League.
+Finally, promotion came during the 2003–04 Second League, when FK Budućnost with a young, homegrown team, dominated in the competition.

-They made a great top-tier comeback in season 2004–05.
-Among many significant results, FK Budućnost defeated Crvena Zvezda in Belgrade (2–1) for the first time after 18 years.
+Budućnost made a great top-tier comeback in season 2004–05.
+With many significant results.
+Budućnost defeated Crvena Zvezda in Belgrade (2–1) for the first time after 18 years.
 At the end of the season, Budućnost finished sixth and gained a place in the UEFA Intertoto Cup.
 In the first leg of 2005 UEFA Intertoto Cup, they eliminated Valletta (2–2, 5–0) and in the next stage their opponent were Spanish giants Deportivo La Coruña.
 The first game at Estadio Riazor finished 3–0 for the home side.
-But, in the second match, FK Budućnost held a 2–0 lead in front of 10,000 supporters.
-At the end, Deportivo finished 2–1 and went on to the next stage.
+In the second match, FK Budućnost held a 2–0 lead in front of 10,000 supporters, however the end, Deportivo scored to make it 2–1 and went on to the next stage.